SNodeC/snode.c/README.md

 echoClient.connect(...);
 ```

-## SocketServer Classes
+## `SocketServer` Classes

-Each *SocketServer* template class expects a concrete *SocketContextFactory* as template argument.
-This mandatory template argument has been hidden in the following *SocketServer* types table.
+Each `SocketServer` template class expects a concrete `SocketContextFactory` as template argument.
+This mandatory template argument is hidden in the following `SocketServer` types table.

 | Network Layer       | Legacy Types                                                 | SSL/TLS Types                                                |
 | ------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |